NOAA-GFDL/fre-workflows/for-developers.md

 # Batch environment setup and fre-cli

 ## Local environment setup
-Currently we do NOT recommend running fre-workflows experiments using the developer conda environments.
-Instead, we recommend using the gfdl modulefiles for cylc and the latest fre release:
+Currently, we HIGHLY recommend using the gfdl modulefiles for cylc and the latest fre release instead of developer conda environments, as different cylc versions may cause more confusion when debugging:

 ```
 module load cylc